bitovi/academy/src/angular/2-building-first-app/building-first-app.md

 ### angular.json

 This file is the config schema for an Angular Workspace.
-By default Angular configures Webpack for its build process, and uses the angular.json file for the build information.
+By default Angular configures esbuild (Webpack before v17) for its build process, and uses the angular.json file for the build information.

 (Note, prior to Angular v6, this file was .angular-cli.json.
 When migrating versions, having the wrong workspace config file name is a cause for problems.)